jesrav/custom-vision-utils/README.md

 ````

 ## Required environment variables
-To use the package the following environment variables needs to be set.
+To use the package the following environment variables needs to be set when using the cli.
+If they are not set, you
-The command line tool will automatically look for a .env file and set them from that (See the .env_example file).
+can pass in a .env file(See the .env_example file).
 ````dotenv
 # Azure Custom Vision environment variables
 ENDPOINT=